ajgon/opsworks_ruby/README.md

 Attributes format follows the guidelines of old Chef 11.x based OpsWorks stack.
 So all of them, need to be placed under `node['deploy'][<application_shortname>]`.
-Attributes (and whole logic of this cookbook) are divided to five sections.
+Attributes (and whole logic of this cookbook) are divided to six sections.
 Following convention is used: `app == node['deploy'][<application_shortname>]` so for example `app['framework']['adapter']` actually means `node['deploy'][<application_shortname>]['framework']['adapter']`.